-Cylinders [ ]
+Cylinders []

 This field configures the number of cylinders.
 Refer to your drive documentation to determine the correct value to enter into this field.
-NOTE: To make changes to this field, the Type field must be set to User.
+NOTE: To make changes to this field, the Type field must be set to User Type HDD and "Translation Method" must be set to Manual.

-Heads [ ]
+Heads []

 This field configures the number of read/write heads.
 Refer to your drive documentation to determine the correct value to enter into this field.
-NOTE: To make changes to this field, the Type field must be set to User.
+NOTE: To make changes to this field, the Type field must be set to User Type HDD and "Translation Method" must be set to Manual.

-Sectors [ ]
+Sectors [

 This field configures the number of sectors per track.
 Refer to your drive documentation to determine the correct value to enter into this field.
-NOTE: To make changes to this field, the Type field must be set to User.
+NOTE: To make changes to this field, the Type field must be set to User Type HDD and "Translation Method" must be set to Manual.

-CHS Capacity [ ]
+CHS Capacity []